MartinThuranira24/Team-Research-Group-A134/README.md

 Is there a correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020?

-**Independent Variable**: mileage.
+**Independent Variable**: Mileage.

-**Dependent Variable**: road tax.
+**Dependent Variable**: Road Tax (£).

-**Null Hypothesis**
-There is no correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020
+**Null Hypothesis**: There is no correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020.

-**Alternative Hypothesis**
-There is correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020
+**Alternative Hypothesis**: There is a correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020.